galanonym/phpsleekdbadmin/readme.md

 ## Changelog

 0.2.1 (2022-01-21)
-- feature - Install through .zip file, not composer
+- feature - Install through .zip file, not git + composer

 0.2.0 (2022-01-20)
 - feature - eval() is no longer used, input for every parameter and simple array parser is used instead